 Follow the step by step process or choose what situation that best describes you:

 According to the South Carolina Bar, the organization started as an organization of 200 lawyers in 1884.
-In 2012, the bar has over 14,000 members.
-The South Carolina Labor Department says that lawyers in the state have a bright outlook statewide over the next decade, with an expectation of an average of 213 jobs for lawyers available each year through 2020.
-The South Carolina Department of Employment & Workforce says that as of 2011, lawyers in the state earned an average annual salary of $107,100.
-As of July 2012, the counties with the largest number of jobs available for lawyers in South Carolina were Richland, Charleston, and Greenville.
-If you would like to become a practicing lawyer and bar member in South Carolina, and possibly claim one of those over 200 estimated jobs per year, read on.
+In 2018, the bar has over 16,000 members.
+The South Carolina Labor Department says that lawyers in the state have a bright outlook statewide over the next decade, with an expectation of an average of 1725 jobs for lawyers available from 2016 to 2026, an increase of 11.2 percent.
+The South Carolina Department of Employment & Workforce says that as of 2018, lawyers in the state earned an average annual salary of $79,520, with experienced lawyers earning up to $132.620 annually.
+If you would like to become a practicing lawyer and bar member in South Carolina, read on.

 The South Carolina Office of Bar Admissions has not mandated any undergraduate education necessary prior to law school education for admission to the state’s bar.
 The office does, however, mandate that you graduate from a law school approved by the American Bar Association (ABA).
 Because the ABA requires that you have at least a bachelor’s degree before being admitted to any ABA-approved law school, it follows, then, that you must complete undergraduate education.